shawnbanasick/kade/README.md

 <strong>(See installation instructions below.)</strong>

-KenQ Analysis Desktop Edition (KADE) is an open-source application for the analysis of Q methodology data.
-It runs on macOS, Windows, and Linux.
+KenQ Analysis Desktop Edition (KADE) is a desktop application for the analysis of Q methodology data which operates with full functionality on Microsoft Windows, Apple macOS, and Linux operating systems.
+It has a graphic user interface that makes it easy to use for students or for researchers with a background mainly in qualitative methods.
+Installation is not required for use; KADE is portable and can be run from a usb flash drive.
 It includes a variety of interactive visualization tools to explore and analyze Q methodological data.
 <br/>

 ## Reference Guide